dganesan/mhealth-course/chapter3-activityrecognition/ch3-overfitting.md

 ## Addressing Overfitting: Basic Approaches

+Cross validation is an evaluation method to identify how well the classifier will perform for data it has not already seen.
+One way is to not use the entire data set when training a learner.
+Some of the data is removed before training begins.
+Then when training is done, the data that was removed can be used to test the performance of the learned model on ``new'' data.
+This is the basic idea for a whole class of model evaluation methods called _cross validation_.

 ### Train-Test Split

-A foundational approach to handle overfitting is dividing the data into a training set and a test set.
+A foundational approach to handle overfitting by cross-validation is dividing the data into a training set and a test set.
+This is also referred to as the **holdout method** and is the simplest kind of cross validation.
+The data set is separated into two sets, called the training set and the testing set.
+A common rule of thumb is to use 70\% of the dataset for training and 30\% for testing.
+Dividing the data into training and test subsets is usually done randomly, in order to guarantee that there is no systematic error in the process.

 - **Train Model**: Use the training set to teach the model.
 - **Evaluate**: Test its performance on the unseen test set.
 - **Tweak and Repeat**: Based on the test set performance, make changes to the model, train it again, and keep repeating this loop.

 By evaluating the model on the test set, which it hasn't seen during training, we get a clearer picture of how the model performs on new, unseen data.
 The idea is to select the model version that gives the best performance on the test set.
+However, its evaluation may depend heavily on which data points end up in the training set and which end up in the test set, and thus the evaluation may be significantly different depending on how the division is made.

 ## The Role of Validation Sets